“Did you know Draziri taste like chicken?” I asked.

 Sean’s difficulty returning to normal life post-Nexus and his determination to take care of Dina in his new job as her Draziri defense guard added an additional twist to their previously established dynamic.
 I particularly loved how Andrews used more than just Dina and Sean to build this relationship; Maud’s involvement, including teasing Dina relentlessly, was an excellent angle.

 Andrews absolutely knows how to write exciting action scenes, make you laugh, and then crush your heart a page later.
-These books aren’t high fantasy, but they’re definitely worth reading for the pure entertainment factor.
+One Fell Sweep (and this series’ previous Clean Sweep and Sweep in Peace) isn’t high fantasy, but it’s definitely worth reading for the pure entertainment factor.
 I cannot wait for book four.